oleksandr-romashko/goit-pythonweb-hw-10/README.md

 * **[Python 3.12.*](https://www.python.org/downloads/)** (tested with Python 3.12.3) — Required to run the application locally.
 * **[Poetry](https://python-poetry.org/)** - To manage dependencies in virtual environment.
 * **[Docker](https://www.docker.com/)** using PostgreSQL (tested with PostgreSQL 17.5) — Used to containerize the application in a unified environment using Docker or Docker Compose.
+* Email that allows you to send messages using API calls (meta.ua was used and test for this build as a practical example, but it may be other as meta.ua refires ukrainian mobile phone number)
+* Registered account at [cloudinary](https://cloudinary.com/) and its API keys.
 * Optional - for local development:
   * **[Git](https://git-scm.com/downloads)** — To clone the repository, version control and development.
   * **[VS Code](https://code.visualstudio.com/download)** or another IDE — Recommended for browsing and editing the project source code, run using run scripts and overall development.